 2 medium onions, peeled, finely diced

-2 stalks of Celery, peeled, 1/4 in. diced
+2 stalks of Celery, peeled, 1/4 in./6 mm diced

-1 marge Carrot, peeled, 1/4 in. diced
+1 large Carrot, peeled, 1/4 in./6 mm diced

-8 Cups Fresh Bread Crumbs, 1/2 in. diced
+8 Cups Bread Crumbs, 1/2 in./12 mm diced

-(Cut these from fresh or day-old bread the day before
+(Cut these from fresh or day-old bread the day before,

-1 Tbsp. dried or ground Sage
+1 tbsp. crumbled dried Sage

 1 Tsp.
 Salt